linuxone-community-cloud/technical-resources/resources/Latest_Apache_Update.md

 7. Note: RHEL 7 packages do not support Apache version 2.4.58

 8. Note: For RHEL 9

-a).
-You must install libxcrypt-compat.
+   - You must install libxcrypt-compat.
 ```
    sudo dnf install libxcrypt-compat
 ```
-b).
-You need to add SELinux rule for the apache2 server or disable the SELinux.
+   - You need to add SELinux rule for the apache2 server or disable the SELinux.

 9. If you want to use the systemd to manage the httpd service, copy the file `apache2.service` to your distro's systemd library directory.
 The directory location varies in different distros.
 Below is the directory location of each distro:
    - RHEL and SLES: `/usr/lib/systemd/system`